z1z0v1c/pwdmngr/README.md

 The application includes the following source files and their corresponding header files:

-      * main.c - contains the main function that handles database connection and provides option selection for register/login and account manipulation.
+      * main.c - contains the main function that handles database connection, and provides option selection for register/login and account manipulation.
       * application.c and application.h - contain functions for handling selected options
       * database.c and database.h - contain functions for the database manipulation
       * helper.c and helper.h - contain helper functions for getting user input, freeing memory, and hashing a password